Baltimore Personal Injury Lawyer

 - The nature of the defendant’s actions

 - How traumatic the injury was for the plaintiff

 It is up to the plaintiff and their lawyer to prove pain and suffering damages to a jury.
 The jury will then calculate the award amount using either the multiplier or per diem method.
-The multiplier method multiples the amount of compensatory damages by a number from one to five depending on the severity of harm.
+The multiplier method multiplies the amount of compensatory damages by a number from one to five depending on the severity of harm.